arrudagates/neoplayer/README.md

-play <index> //plays the index from the search list or adds it to the currently playing queue pause //pauses the playback skip //skips to the next track q //quits Neoplayer
+play <index> //plays the index from the search list or adds it to the currently playing queue pause //pauses the playback skip //skips to the next track volume <value> //sets the volume to the value specified link //copies the song url to the clipboard q //quits Neoplayer
 ```
 ## Contributing